philipwfowler/simple-membrane-protein-analysis/2-protein-depth.md

 # 2. Measure the depth of the centre of mass of the protein relative to the centre of mass of the bilayer over time

-Let's now look at how the protein is moving in the bilayer, specifically whether it is sinking or rising relative to the membrane normal.
+Let's now look at how the protein is moving in the bilayer, specifically whether it is sinking or rising relative to the plane of the membrane.
 Caveat: we are going to *assume* that the membrane normal is aligned with the *z* axis (this is common practice).
 Our patch of bilayer is fairly small, so this is reasonable but it isn't always true!
-Let's think how the pseudocode might look
+Let's start by thinking how the pseudocode might look

     load trajectory
-    open a file to store the results loop over all frames
+    open a file for writing the data to loop over all frames
-        find out the z coordinate of the centre of mass of the protein find out the z coordinate of the centre of mass of the bilayer calculate the difference; this is the relative depth of the protein write out the frame number and the relative depth of the protein to disc close the file
+        find out the z coordinate of the centre of mass of the protein find out the z coordinate of the centre of mass of the bilayer calculate the relative depth of the protein find out what frame we are on write out the frame number and the relative depth of the protein to the file close the file

 Like before, we shall do this analysis using both [VMD](http://www.ks.uiuc.edu/Research/vmd/) and python/[MDAnalysis](https://code.google.com/p/mdanalysis/) and compare the results.
 To avoid too many gear-changes in our brains, let's do [VMD](http://www.ks.uiuc.edu/Research/vmd/) first and then try [MDAnalysis](https://code.google.com/p/mdanalysis/).